openflighthpc/retype-documentation/Retype_Documentation/Running Jobs/slurm_scheduler/viewing_and_controlling_jobs.md

 ---

 Once your job has been submitted, use the `squeue` command to view the status of the job queue.
-If you have available compute nodes, your job should be shown in the `R` (running) state; if your compute nodes are busy, or you’ve launched an auto-scaling research environment and currently have no running nodes, your job may be shown in the `PD` (pending) state until compute nodes are available to run it.
+If you have available compute nodes, your job should be shown in the `R` (running) state; if your compute nodes are busy your job may be shown in the `PD` (pending) state until compute nodes are available to run it.
 If a job is in `PD` state - the reason for being unable to run will be displayed in the `NODELIST(REASON)` column of the `squeue` output.

 ```bash
 [centos@gateway1 (scooby) ~]$ squeue